 How and why did you get started with coding?

-What were your goals when you started and how did you keep motivated?
+What were your goals when starting to code and how did you keep motivated?

-What advice would you give to folks just starting out or thinking about getting started?
+What advice would you have for folks who are just starting out or thinking of getting started?